 In the high-speed, complex highway environment, lane-changing skills are very important.
-Have your teen spend lots of time practicing the laneFor the first several lane changes you may need to talk your teen through the decision-making process.
-Double-check all mirrors to make sure that the lane is clear.

-changing and passing skills previously learned in "Skill nine: multi-lane roads," until they are comfortable performing them at highway speeds.
+Have your teen spend lots of time practicing the lane-changing and passing skills previously learned in "Skill ten: multi-lane roads" until they are comfortable performing them at highway speeds.
 Remind your teen to: